Code1010/c-mines/README.md

 | num       | the number of mines on the board |

 ## Compilation with GCC
 I've included a simple makefile.
-This is basically all it does.
+Just go in the directory and type
 ```
-~$ gcc c-mines.c -lncurses -o mines
+~$ make
 ```